Drake Hotel (Chicago): Urban legends

-According to local legend, John Drake (1826-1895) (the father of this hotel's founders) was standing with a hotel owner watching the Great Chicago Fire of 1871.
+According to local legend, John Drake (1826–1895), the father of this hotel's founders, was standing with a hotel owner watching the Great Chicago Fire of 1871.
 The owner, seeing his hotel threatened by the flames, offered to sell it for any price.
 Drake noticed that the wind direction was changing and made an offer and so founded the Drake Hotel.
 If this were true it would have occurred 49 years before the hotel's founding.
 The story is possibly confused with the interim New Tremont House purchase by John Drake, at the time of the Great Fire.

 Additionally, the hotel features in several ghost stories.

 In popular culture

 Scenes from the movies Risky Business, My Best Friend's Wedding, Hero, What Women Want, Continental Divide, Flags of Our Fathers, Wicker Park, Mission: Impossible, and Carol were filmed or at least set at the hotel.
-Mission: Impossible mentions Jon Voight's character as having stayed there shortly before the events of the film.
+Mission: Impossible mentions Jon Voight's character Jim Phelps as having stayed there shortly before the events of the film.
 Agent X, season one, partially revolves around photos the Vice President (Sharon Stone) receives of her deceased husband having an affair at the Drake.
 In an episode of Curb Your Enthusiasm, a character falsely claims that the Cobb salad was invented at the hotel.
 The Family Matters episode "Dream Date" has Laura Winslow and Steve Urkel attending their senior prom at the Drake Hotel.

-Afternoon Tea
+Afternoon tea

-Visitors to Chicago are often drawn to Afternoon Tea, a tradition that dates back to 1840.
+Visitors to Chicago are often drawn to afternoon tea, a tradition that dates back to 1840.
 The Empress of Japan, Princess Diana, and Queen Elizabeth II have all participated in the custom.
 Tea is held in the Palm Court, which is decorated entirely in white.
 The hotel has a specialty custom-made "Palm Court" blend, which is made out of four teas: Indian Assam, chocolate notes from Chinese Keemun, Ceylon, and a Formosa Oolong.
 Live harp music occurs Wednesday through Sunday.
 In 2013, USA Today ranked the Drake Hotel as one of the best hotels for afternoon tea in the country.